grinsted/src.glaciology.net/content/post/2016-03-15-an-existential-threat-to-coastal-nations.md

 National Geographic had a feature called "[If all the ice melted](http://ngm.nationalgeographic.com/2013/09/rising-seas/if-ice-melted-map)" with maps such as this:

-*The ECPs are extensions to 2500 AD of the Representative Concentration Pathways (RCPs).
-One of the best/simplest summaries of the RCPs is this:

-{{< tweet 449663185050533888 >}}

 ![](/2016/03/img_20160316_161746.jpg)
 Here's the ensemble mean projection of Greenland temperatures until 2100 (RCP8.5).
 You can see why it would start to respond.